CHCAA-EDUX/NLP-AU/UCloud/vs_code_github_integration.md

 bash path_to_folder/setup_git.sh
 ```

 to set up git.
-If you want to use the VS code github integration you will still need to log in using the GitHub access token, which can simply be copied from the file `git_token.txt`.
+If you want to use the VS code GitHub integration you will still need to log in using the GitHub access token, which can simply be copied from the file `git_token.txt`.

 ## Collaborate with VS Code
 In the [VS code documentation](https://docs.cloud.sdu.dk/Apps/coder.html?highlight=coder%20share#start-live-share) on UCloud there is a guide to setting up live share on UCloud.